-7. Conclusion
+5. Conclusion

-Our survey and study of gross alpha and beta radioactivity indicates that the water samples under investigation have a low concentration of alpha emitters and the activity was less than 0.5Bq/l for alpha.
-We conclude that the radioactivity of water samples from all the selected locations is well below the limit set by the WHO.
-To the best of our knowledge, this is the first detailed study of gross alpha activity concentration in wells water samples in some parts of Kaduna south and its Environs.
+Our assessment and study of gross beta radioactivity concentration indicates that the water sample under investigation has a low concentration of a Beta emitters and the activity was less than 1.0 Bq/L limit set by WHO.
+We conclude that all the radioactivity of water samples are below the limit set by WHO.
+To the best of our knowledge, this is the first detailed study of gross beta activity concentration in wells water samples in some parts of Kaduna south and Environs.
 However, more research has to be done in order to identify the individual radionuclides contributing to the total gross radioactivity.
-This is a matter of further research work.
+This is a matter of further research work.Long term measurements are essential to give a conclusive picture of the radioactivity of water obtained from the wells that serve the people, in other to avert any serious health effects.